Showing posts with label Psychology. Show all posts

 Due to inherent randomness, individuals within a hunter-gatherer group exhibit variations in physical and cognitive abilities, as well as differing psychological traits.
 Some members of the group may possess superior strength, speed, and hunting skills, and demonstrate greater proficiency in resource gathering.
 These physical disparities can result in differential survival and reproduction rates, potentially causing inhomogeneities that lead to friction and negative emotions such as jealousy and rivalry.

 Random physical differences are not the sole factors at play.
-A more significant contributor is the variation in psychological and cognitive attributes and the subtle impacts these have on survival and reproduction.
+A more significant contributor is the variation in psychological and cognitive attributes and the impacts these have on survival and reproduction.

 In an expanding group of hunter-gatherers, the initial balance of equality, sharing, and empathy could be disrupted if an individual realizes that cheating can be advantageous for survival and reproduction.
 An individual with superior cognitive abilities might recognize the benefits of using them to manipulate others.
 Similarly, an individual in better physical condition may be viewed as attractive and sought after as a partner.
 These differences, although random in origin, can lead to disparities and potential conflict.